Husky dog licking grass in a field of grass

 • For other dogs, affection may not be enough.
 You could instead try food-motivated training and use your pup's favorite food to lure them away from eating grass.

 • Adding mineral and vitamin supplements to your dog's food can also help fight the dietary deficiencies that can lead to dogs eating grass.
-Try our Chippin Veggie Dailies, the ultimate crunchy vegan dog treat, loaded with natural probiotics to support healthy digestion and kale, spirulina, and carrots to provide your dog with the daily dose of greens they need to help stop them eating grass.
+Try our cricket based dog treats for sensitive stomachs to support healthy digestion.